Yelabuga

-Yelabuga (also spelled Elabuga; Елабуга; Алабуга) is a town in the Republic of Tatarstan, Russia, located on the right bank of the Kama River and 200 km east from Kazan.
+Yelabuga (also spelled Elabuga; Елабуга; Алабуга) is a town in Tatarstan, Russia, located on the right bank of the Kama River and 200 km east from Kazan.
 Population:

-The evolution of name
+Etymology

-The name of the city of Yelabuga comes from the Turkic personal name Alabuga (literally — "mottled bull", where buga — "bull" symbolizes the strength and power of the bearer of the name).
-According to another version, the name comes from the Tatar name of the nearby lake Alabuga (translated as "perch").
+The name of the city of Yelabuga comes from the Turkic personal name Alabuga (lit. 'mottled bull', where buga — 'bull' symbolizes the strength and power of the bearer of the name).
+According to another version, the name comes from the Tatar name of the nearby lake Alabuga (translated as 'perch').

-At the end of the XVI century, in official documents, in addition to the main name — Yelabuga, the church name Tresvyatskoye or Tresvyatskoye also began to be added.
+At the end of the 16th century, in official documents, in addition to the main name Yelabuga, the church name Tresvyatskoye or Tresvyatskoye also began to be added.
 This name should not be confused with the village of Trekhsvyatskoye, which was founded near Yelabuga in 1851.
-The last mention of Yelabuga with the addition of the church name "Tresvyatskoye" in official documents dates back to 1701.
+The last mention of Yelabuga with the addition of the church name Tresvyatskoye in official documents dates back to 1701.
 After that, and before Yelabuga was given the status of a county town, this settlement was called exclusively the palace village of Yelabuga.

-In the local history literature of the XIX century, the past of Elabuga was associated with the ancient cities of Gelon and Bryakhimov.
-However, Nigamaev has contested these claims.
+In local historical literature of the 19th century, the history of Yelabuga was associated with the ancient cities of Gelon and Bryakhimov.
+However, the historian A. Z. Nigamaev has contested these claims.